department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/tsgli/loss-standards.md

 You're eligible for this benefit if one of the descriptions below is true for you.

 **One of these must be true:**
-- Amputation of four fingers on the same hand (not including the thumb) at or above the metacarpophalangeal joint, **or**
+- You've suffered amputation of four fingers on the same hand (not including the thumb) at or above the metacarpophalangeal joint, **or**
 - Amputation of thumb at or above the metacarpophalangeal joint.

 **Note:** The words “at or above” in the standard refer to the loss being closer to the body.